 f.
 You who dwell in the clefts of the rock: The Edomites didn’t have all that much to be proud about.
 They were a small, relatively poor and insignificant nation.
 Yet what they could be proud about, they were – they lived in an area of great natural fortifications and strength, so they boasted in the clefts of the rock around them.

 i.
 Though you ascend as high as the eagle: In their pride, the Edomites thought themselves to be as high as the eagle, Pride is so ingrained in fallen human nature that even if we don’t have much to be proud about, we’ll find something to exalt ourselves.
-This also reminds us that we don’t have to be rich or powerful or great to be filled will pride.
+This also reminds us that we don’t have to be rich or powerful or great to be filled with pride.
 Sometimes those who have the least reason for pride have the most of it.

 ii.
 The Edomites also boasted of their secure defenses.
 The ancient city of Petra – once the capital city of Edom, known as Sela – had amazing defenses.
 It is a city carved into the rock, accessible by a narrow canyon almost a mile long.
 At the end of the canyon there is a spectacular city carved in stone, and seemingly incapable of being conquered by any army.

 iii.
 The Edomites also boasted of their wisdom.
 The men of Edom – especially of the city Teman – were noted for their wisdom.
 The phrase men of the East in the Old Testament often refers to men from Edom, and passages like 1 Kings 4:30 declare the great wisdom of the men of the East.
 As well, Jeremiah 49:7 says of Edom: Is wisdom no more in Teman?
 Has counsel perished from the prudent?
 Has their wisdom vanished?
 This was another source of pride for the Edomites.